jackatopolis/s-martpredictor/README.md

     * Create a model using Gradient Boosting Regression
     * for
     # all other steps will be same as classification as shown above
-# Feature Importance on the Model
+2. Feature Importance on the Model
-    # create a plot of the features
+    * Create a plot of the features
-    # generate a cross validation score
+    * Generate a cross validation score
-# Hypertuning the Model
+3. Hypertuning the Model
-    # set the parameters
+    * Set the parameters
-    # tune the model using GridSearchCV
+    * Tune the model using GridSearchCV
-    # Generate predictions
+    * Generate predictions
-    # Generate r-squared
+    * Generate r-squared and validate
-# Final Hypertuned Model
+4. Final Hypertuned Model
     # create a model using the optimized values
     # Split data
     # Scale the data